BiAPoL/Bio-image_Analysis_with_Python/README.md

 This repository contains training resources for Python beginners who want to dive into image processing with Python.
 It specifically aims for users working with microscopy images in the life sciences.
 We start with python basics, dive into descriptive statistics for working with measurements and [matplotlib](https://matplotlib.org/) for plotting results.
-Furthermore, we will process images with [scikit-image](https://scikit-image.org/) and [clEsperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
+Furthermore, we will process images with [numpy](https://numpy.org), [scipy](https://www.scipy.org/), [scikit-image](https://scikit-image.org/) and [clEsperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
 Eventually, we will explore [napari](https://napari.org) for interactive image data analysis.

+The material will develop between April and July 2021.
+Stay tuned for the later lessons.

 ## How to use this material
 You browse the material online for taking a quick look.